hashicorp/vagrant/website/docs/source/v2/synced-folders/rsync.html.md

 ## Re-Syncing

 The rsync sync is done only during a `vagrant up` or `vagrant reload`.
-It is not currently possible to force a re-sync in any way other than reloading.
+Vagrant does not automatically listen for changes on the filesystem and resync them.

-We plan on exposing a command to force a sync in a future version of Vagrant.
+Resyncing can be forced with a call to [vagrant rsync](/v2/cli/rsync.html).